Cylindrical Algebraic Decomposition With Frontier Condition: Abstract

 \section{Abstract}

-We propose a novel algorithm for computing Cylindrical Algebraic Decomposition satisfying the frontier condition without preliminary change of coordinates, i.e., in the potential presence of blow-ups.
-Frontier condition means that the frontier of each cell is made up of a union of some other cells in the decoposition.
-This construction can be useful for computing topological properties of semialgebraic sets defined by first-order formulas with quantifiers.
-The algorithm uses a recursion on lexicographic order of cells in the initial decomposition.
+A Cylindrical Algebraic Decomposition (CAD) is a decomposition of $\R^n$ into a finite collection of semialgebraic cells.
+A CAD satisfies the ``frontier condition'' if, for every cell $C$, there is a collection of cells of the decomposition whose union is the closure of $C$.
+This property is referred to in other literature as ``closure finiteness'' or ``boundary coherence''.
+This paper proves the {\em existence} of, and presents an algorithm to construct, a CAD satisfying the frontier condition without a preliminary change of coordinates, e.g., in the potential presence of blow-ups.
+The algorithm has {\em elementary} (in the sense of L. Kalmar) complexity.
+This also provides an upper bound on the number of cells in a CAD with this property.
+The frontier condition can be useful in computing topological properties of semialgebraic sets defined by first-order formulas, in solving motion planning problems and in triangulations of definable monotone families.
+The algorithm presented takes a novel approach in that it uses a recursion on the lexicographical index of cells in the initial decomposition.